 Why did we settle on looking after Australian Heritage Angora Goats?
 Simple – they are a very rare and threatened species.
 We are trying preserve their genetic profile as true to the original as we can.
 Please see the history page for more about the origins of these wonderful little goats.

-We consider maintaining their gene pool to be a part of helping to maintain the biodiversity of this fantastic world we have been given to live in.
+We consider maintaining their gene pool to be a part of helping to maintain the biodiversity of this fantastic world we have been given to live in and care for.
 We now have a number of bucks and does that have grey fleece to varying extents.
 This has occurred naturally.
 1 doe is grey totally.
 She was born black.
 Now she has partly softened to a silvery grey/black.

 As mentioned our cider apple trees are heritage varieties.
 Many of our other apples are also heritage varieties.
 One dating from 1570.
 They are all fruiting and we have fresh apples for over half the year.
 As well, we have great tasting fruit.
-They really have flavour and juice – unlike much of the fruit which is grown to look so good and keep on the supermarket shelf, but has all the real flavour bred out.
+They really have flavour and juice – unlike much of the fruit which is grown to look good, be transported and keep on the supermarket shelf, but has all the real flavour bred out.

 Other fruits and nuts which we grow on our property include citrus, persimmons, peaches, pears, avocadoes, babacos, sapotes, plums, kiwi fruit, berries, almonds, hazzlenuts, chestnuts and walnuts.
 We haven’t bought any fruit for 5 years.
 We preserve and dehydtrate a lot of fruit to use throughout the year.
 Dried fruit is mostly in fruitloaf sourdough.

 Birds are important for insect control and pollination.
 We have many species.